K-Regret Queries Using Multiplicative Utility Functions: Introduction

-The higher expressive power of MUFs also brings significant challenges in bounding the maximum regret ratio for them.
-It is much more difficult to tightly bound the product of a series of exponential expressions.
-In this study, we overcome these challenges with an algorithm named \emph{MinVar}.
-We show that this algorithm can obtain a maximum regret ratio bounded between $\displaystyle \Omega(\frac{1}{k^2})$ and $\displaystyle O(\ln(1+\frac{1}{k^{\frac{1}{d-1}}}))$ for the $k$-regret query with MUFs.
-To showcase the applicability of the MinVar algorithm in real world scenarios, we apply it on $k$-regret queries with a special family of MUFs, the \emph{Cobb-Douglas functions}, which are used extensively in economics studies~\cite{10.2307/1811556,DIAMOND19801,vilcu2011geometric}.
-As a by-product, we obtain a new upper bound $\displaystyle O(\frac{1}{k^{\frac{1}{d-1}}})$ of the maximum regret ratio for the $k$-regret query with the \emph{Constant Elasticity of Substitution (CES) functions}~\cite{vilcu2011geometric}.
-This type of function is closely related to the Cobb-Douglas functions.
-Our upper bound is tighter than a previously obtained upper bound~\cite{kessler2015k}.
+The higher expressive power of MUFs brings challenges in bounding the maximum regret ratio for them.
+It is difficult to tightly bound the product of a series of exponential expressions.
+To the best of our knowledge, so far, no existing bound has been obtained for the $k$-regret query with MUFs.
+We overcome the challenges with a novel algorithm that we call \emph{MinVar}.
+MinVar is an adaption of the \emph{CUBE}~\cite{nanongkai2010regret} and the \emph{MinWidth}~\cite{kessler2015k} algorithms, which are $k$-regret query algorithms for AUFs.
+The MinVar algorithm partitions the data space into multiple buckets.
+Together the buckets enclose all the data objects, and one object in each bucket is returned to form the answer set $\mathcal{S}$.
+For any utility function, the corresponding optimal object $p^*$ must be in some bucket.
+There is an object $s^*$ in this bucket that has been returned in $\mathcal{S}$.
+The distance between $p^*$ and $s^*$ is bounded by the range of attribute values spanned by the bucket in each attribute, which further bounds the maximum regret ratio.
+Our contribution in MinVar is a novel space partitioning strategy based on data distribution, which produces tighter buckets in practice.
+More importantly, we make theoretical contributions by showing that the MinVar algorithm can obtain a maximum regret ratio bounded between $\displaystyle \Omega(\frac{1}{k^2})$ and $\displaystyle O(\ln(1+\frac{1}{k^{\frac{1}{d-1}}}))$ for $k$-regret queries with MUFs, where $d$ denotes the number of data attributes.
+To showcase the applicability of the MinVar algorithm in real world scenarios, we apply it on $k$-regret queries with a special family of MUFs, the \emph{Cobb-Douglas functions}, which is used extensively in economics studies for modeling the DMRS~\cite{10.2307/1811556,DIAMOND19801,vilcu2011geometric}.
+As a by-product, we derive a new upper bound $\displaystyle O(\frac{1}{k^{\frac{1}{d-1}}})$ on the maximum regret ratio for $k$-regret queries with CES functions~\cite{vilcu2011geometric}.
+This upper bound is tighter than a previously obtained bound~\cite{kessler2015k}, while it also applies to the MinWidth algorithm~\cite{kessler2015k} proposed for $k$-regret queries with CES functions.